 Start visa application

-• Use the UK Immigration: ID Check app or attend a visa application centre.
+- Use the UK Immigration: ID Check app or attend a visa application center.

-• Bring your passport; you may have to travel to the nearest visa centre.
+- Bring your passport; you may have to travel to the nearest visa center.

 Pay fees

-• Pay the visa fee and the immigration health surcharge (IHS) at application.
+- Pay the visa fee and the immigration health surcharge (IHS) at the application stage.

 Application Deadline/Time Restrictions

-• Switching within the UK: If you are switching to Global Talent from an eligible visa, you must apply within 3 months of endorsement.
+- Switching within the UK: If you are switching from an eligible visa to Global Talent, you must apply within 3 months of endorsement.

 Advantages and Strategic Value of the Global Talent Visa